NicolasChoukroun/Kryptofranc/kryptofranccore/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [kryptoFrancTalk](https://kryptofranctalk.org/) forums, in the [Development & Technical Discussion board](https://kryptofranctalk.org/index.php?board=6.0).
+* Discuss on the [KryptofrancTalk](https://kryptofranctalk.org/) forums, in the [Development & Technical Discussion board](https://kryptofranctalk.org/index.php?board=6.0).
 * Discuss project-specific development on #kryptofranc-core-dev on Freenode.
 If you don't have an IRC client, use [webchat here](http://webchat.freenode.net/?channels=kryptofranc-core-dev).
-* Discuss general kryptoFranc development on #kryptofranc-dev on Freenode.
+* Discuss general Kryptofranc development on #kryptofranc-dev on Freenode.
 If you don't have an IRC client, use [webchat here](http://webchat.freenode.net/?channels=kryptofranc-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)